 Choosing the best wood pellets depends on what flavors you want to add to your food, the type of food you are smoking, and whether you want a blended flavor profile or a singular flavor profile.
 Take a look at the top wood pellet products below to get an idea of what wood pellets are right for your taste.

-- BEST OVERALL: BBQr’s Delight Wood Smoking Pellets
+- BEST BANG FOR THE BUCK: BBQr’s Delight Wood Smoking Pellets

 - BEST MESQUITE: Traeger Grills PEL305 Mesquite Hardwood Pellets